shermanloan/scejson-doc/doc/module-loan.md

      then adjust the target date in the same direction as 4(a) above.
     3. if February 29th is not allowed and if the target date is 2/29, then adjust the target date in the same direction as in 4(a) above.
+    4. Step 4 is repeated until the target date is not adjusted.

 🟦 **Fee.LastDay**